 She frequently uses an Ernest Hemingway quote to describe what kind of writer she is: Write hard and clear about what hurts.

 Her writing tries to shine a light onto the silently suffering, the marginalized.
 She loves when assumptions are crushed and readers "see" her characters and feel their pain.
 Thrilling.

 Speaking of thrilling, the most important parts of her life involve her beloved family.
-She's madly in love with her husband (twenty-five years married and counting), is ridiculously proud of her two sons, cherishes and desperately misses her late mother, her three younger sisters are her best friends, she loves her countless cousins, loves her in-laws, calls her mother-in-law a friend, loves reading (Harry Potter, The Stand, The Red Tent, The Sky is Everywhere, & The Miraculous Journey of Edward Tulane are some of her top reads) , going to the movies (some of her all-time favs are Empire Strikes Back, Napoleon Dynamite, & Notting Hill), she loves ice cream and chocolate, kindness and compassion, she believes in paying it forward and doing anything she can to support her family and friends, and she really loves painting.
+She's madly in love with her husband (twenty-eight years married and counting), is ridiculously proud of her two sons, cherishes and desperately misses her late mother, her three younger sisters are her best friends, she loves her countless cousins, loves her in-laws, calls her mother-in-law a friend, loves reading (Harry Potter, The Stand, The Red Tent, The Sky is Everywhere, & The Miraculous Journey of Edward Tulane are some of her top reads) , going to the movies (some of her all-time favs are Empire Strikes Back, Napoleon Dynamite, & Notting Hill), she loves ice cream and chocolate, kindness and compassion, she believes in paying it forward and doing anything she can to support her family and friends, and she really loves painting.

 A few years ago she dove head-first into abstract painting.
 Like, she just jumped off the diving board without any safety measures in place.
 K.M. likes to do things even when she's afraid to do them #doitafraid.
-She obsessed with textures and layers and things that don't make sense until they just make sense.
-Do visit her art page here and have a look and follow her art-focused Instagram page: @kmwaltonpaints.
+She's obsessed with textures and layers and things that don't make sense until they just make sense.
+Visit her art page and have a look and follow her art-focused Instagram page: @kmwaltonpaints.